 Creaking and complaining, the workstand — never intended to be used outside the smooth concrete floor of the lab — began its journey.
 With four of us manhandling the akas and countless others forming a sort of protective phalanx, we rumbled through the soccer field and onto the roads of Fort Worden, creating a bit of a traffic jam and pausing at one point to heel the boat 30 degrees to sneak under power lines.
 At a busy intersection with a curious queue behind us, a cop strode over purposefully and opened his mouth to order me off the road, but in a flash David was there with the video camera in his face, asking what he thought of the Microship.
 He shrugged and waved us on.

-The photo below shows us walking the Microship down the road on its fragile workstand with police escort (photo by Maureen Marovitch) – click to play one minute of video from that crazy event:
+The photo above shows us walking the Microship down the road on its fragile workstand with police escort (photo by Maureen Marovitch) – click below to play one minute of video from that crazy event:

 After a long downhill reach to the beach, we dragged the tiny 2″ wheels sideways to turn into the ramp area, paused a bit to strategize, then backed her straight into the water.
 The workstand by now was a bit wobbly and trapezoidal, with cracks radiating from drywall screws, but it held together until the boat floated lightly off and unseen hands wrestled it from the sea and stashed it on the beach.

 And there she was… afloat for the first time, resting on the water as gracefully as a leaf even with an empty weight of 337 pounds!
 The design waterline painted on the canoe hull was parallel to the water; the amas barely kissed.
 So far, so good.